If you want to develop an app for your brand, the next hurdle that comes is probably choosing which smartphone platform to focus on.

 - Easy adoption

-- Multi-sales channels-you don’t have to depend on a particular market to share your apps; you can employ third-party app marketplace (particularly in Google Android Market), but you can likewise make your personal sales and distribution channel
+- Multi-sales channels-you don’t have to depend on a particular market to share your apps; you can employ a third-party app marketplace (particularly in Google Android Market), but you can likewise make your personal sales and distribution channel

 iPhone Vs. Android